Jacobbrewer1/proxy/README.md

-# Reverse Proxy App
+# Proxy Applications

-A GO reverse proxy application that can be hosted.
+A GO proxy and reverse proxy application that can be self-hosted.

 ## Config